block-foundation/solidity-land-registry/README.md

 <br clear="both"/>

 **Welcome to Block Foundation's Decentralized Land Registry project - an ambitious venture into the field of blockchain applications.
-This project is a part of our Smart Contract Series and leverages the full potential of Solidity, Ethereum's native programming language, to deliver a secure and transparent system for land transactions.***
+This project is a part of our Smart Contract Series and leverages the full potential of Solidity, Ethereum's native programming language, to deliver a secure and transparent system for land transactions.**

 ## Introduction

-Land registries have long been known for their lack of transparency and the potential for fraud, with numerous cases of illegal land acquisition and property disputes marring their history.
+Land registries have long been known for their lack of transparency and the potential for fraud, with numerous cases of illegal land acquisition and property disputes marring their history [^1].
 Our solution, a Decentralized Land Registry, built on the foundation of blockchain technology, addresses these issues by providing a public, transparent, and immutable record of land transactions.

 With our smart contract for the land registry system, an owner can register their land, update the land details, and even transfer ownership in a seamless and secure manner.
 Not only does this bring about a new level of trust and reliability to land transactions, but it also significantly reduces the potential for fraudulent activities.